GochoMugo/elbow/README.md

 ### notes:

-1. synchronous file operations are used internally to ensure test cases are executed in correct order by mocha.
+1. **Synchronous** file operations are used internally to ensure test cases are executed in correct order by mocha.

 ## license: